devoutsalsa/war_boy/README.md

 WarBoy is an Elixir wrapper for [ChromeDriver](https://chromedriver.chromium.org/).
 This is a work in progress, so if you're looking for something more mature, maybe check out [Wallaby](https://github.com/elixir-wallaby/wallaby).

+## Using On Unix Vs Non-Unix Operating Systems

+- WarBoy will (attempt to) start ChromeDriver automatically on when a `:unix` OS (e.g. Linux, Mac OS) is detected
+- On a non-`:unix` (e.g. Windows) OS, you'll need to start ChromeDriver manually

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed